-We all want to be able to run faster, on this page we will explain ways in which you can do so by making changes to your running technique - this is about getting faster without having to improve your fitness, although it will take some regular practice and concentration to improve your technique.
+We all want to be able to run faster, on this page we will explain ways in which you can do so by making changes to your running technique, sometimes called running form.
+This is about getting faster without having to improve your fitness, although it will take some regular practice and concentration to improve your technique.
 During and below the videos we have a discussion about the elements of running technique, provide running technique tips, look at some common problems and what we can do to run more efficiently.

-For any runner to perform at their best it is important that they run efficiently, allowing their body to use as little energy on each step as possible, whilst maintaining the required stride length and cadence.
+To run fast any athlete need to run efficiently, allowing their body to use as little energy on each step as possible, whilst maintaining the required stride length and cadence.

 Running is Running

-No matter which distance you are trying to run, surprisingly perhaps (you might think peoples running techniques vary hugely with their event), the following rules apply.
-The amount of effort that is put into each action that will change according to the distance that you are going to run.
+No matter which distance / speed you are trying to run, the following rules apply.
+It is just the effort that will change according to your fitness / race distance etc.

 There are differences in biomechanics seen in athletes running at various speeds, due to the differences in effort exerted (e.g. amount of vertical oscillation), but most of the facets of good technique are always the same.

 Spending a few minutes reading about running technique improvements may well be the best investment you've made in your running in a while.